le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

 # What is index?

-The article will begin with tables, not indexes.
-So, what is a table in a relational database?
+For the beginning let us remind ourselves that this table in a relational database.

-Table is a rows list.
+Table in a relational database is a rows list.
 Each row have cells.
 The number of cells and cell types in a row is the same as a scheme of a column (columns) in table.
 This rows list have numbered consecutively RowId sequence number.
 So, we can consider table as list of pairs: (RowId, row).

 Indexes is an inverse relationship: (row, RowId).
 Row must contain at least one cell.
 Obviously, if a row is not unique (two identical rows), these relations look like mapped RowId list.